realyze/pr-train/README.md

   # ...config for older trains follows...
 ```

-Unlike the sub-branches, the combined branch doesn't need to exist when you run the command; `pr-train` will make sure it's created and it points to the last sub-branch in the train.
+Unlike the sub-branches, the combined branch doesn't need to exist when you run the command; `pr-train` will make sure it's created, and it points to the last sub-branch in the train.
 Just make sure it's listed as the last branch in the train config.

 ## Running PR train